 How do you define retirement?
-We’ve been “retired” for nearly 2 years and we’re barely scratching the surface of understanding the concept.
+We’ve been “retired” for about 2 1/2 years and we’re barely scratching the surface of understanding the concept.
 What we do know is that we’re not about to sit back while life passes us by.
 Let’s face it, life is short and if you’re of the boomer age…

 Here’s what’s so exciting about our baby boomer generation – we’ve figured out we don’t have to accept the golden handshake and step away from life.
 Want to keep right on working?
 Go for it!
 Want to retire early and travel the world, go for it!
 Or, volunteer or become a gentleman farmer, or go back to school, or walk the Camino de Santiago!
 The world is our oyster and we’re here to hopefully help others redefine retirement.